 Guide

-How to Build a Reliable AI Agent illustration with three stages: evaluate, structure context, and enforce decisions
+How to Build a Reliable AI Agent: three-stage framework showing evaluate, structure context, and enforce decisions

-This guide is written for developers and teams building agents that must operate safely in production environments.
-It presents a practical three-step framework for building reliable agents:
+This guide is for developers and teams building agents that must operate safely in production environments.
+It presents a practical three-step framework for building reliable AI agents:

 By the end of this guide, you will understand how to design agents that do not simply generate decisions, but validate and prove them before they are allowed to run.